m1dst/amcharts-csharp-wrapper/README.md

 # amcharts-csharp-wrapper
-A C# wrapper for the JavaScript amCharts library
+A C# wrapper for the JavaScript amCharts library - https://www.amcharts.com/

 This is work in progress and only has classes which I have required to date.
 Feel free to add/fix things which I have missed.
 I still have to add other charts to the wrapper as currently it supports Maps only.

 TIP: If you wish to make use of a variable such as an SVG element already created in the page you can supply it surrounded by double curly braces eg: ```{{targetSVG}}``` and it will be rendered in json without quotes.

+The library is not distributed with this project.
+Please visit their website to obtain the latest version.

 ##Basic usage